jbk2/fakebook/README.md

   with the 'fakebook-s3-policy' permissions applied.
 AWS access key values stored in credentials.

 ### AWS ECR
+- See SERVER_INFO.md for ECR image URIs.

+### Maintenance
 - ssh into EC2 instance with - `ssh fakebook-ec2:ubuntu`, set via the local ~/.ssh/config file.
+- Cronjobs, via Whenever gem, are used to run cleanup tasks.
+  - On deployment need to run `bundle exec whenever --update-crontab` (see /config/schedule.rb)

 ---